christine-zhang1/cs180/proj5/index.md

 </div>

 ## Class Conditioning
 To improve performance, we also condition the UNet on the class of the digit 0-9.
 To do this, we add two more fully connected blocks to the UNet architecture that take in a one-hot vector for the class of the digit.
 Because we still want the model to work without class conditioning, we use a mask such that 10% of the time, we drop the class conditioning vector by setting it to 0.
 For training this model, we use the same hyperparameters and learning rate scheduler as in the time conditioning case.
+We implement the class conditioning by following the procedure specified in the project spec.

 Here is the training loss curve for the class conditional model.